daggerhart/widget-wrangler/README.txt

 * Feature: Now use Widget Wrangler on any post type and the blog page (Posts page).
 * Feature: Use template with advanced parsed widget.
-* Feature: Set widgets for the home/frontpage when using Wordpress's 'Reading Setting' for 'Front page displays' as 'Your latest posts'.
+* Feature: Set widgets for the home/frontpage when using WordPress's 'Reading Setting' for 'Front page displays' as 'Your latest posts'.
 Settings >> Reading >> Front page displays.
 * Programming: Refactored function names to standardize concepts and descriptors

 = 1.2.1 =